|(a) The words and terms detailed in this section, shall

 (c) After-market sunscreening devices.
 Standards and

-specifications described in this subsection apply to after-market
+specifications described in paragraphs (1) - (4) of this subsection

 (1) All installed after-market sunscreening devices